-A report helps the business organization to make their strategy.
-Every kind of report has particular structure so, a detail discussion about the structure of a report as well as some sample report in letter format given below:
+A report helps the business organization to make its strategy.
+Every kind of report has a particular structure so, a detailed discussion about the structure of a report as well as some sample reports in letter format given below:

 Structure of a Report

 There are three (3) ways in which a report can be organized